ADHD-Friendly Habit Tracker Guide: Stay on Track Without Overwhelm

 Try This: Set “mini” versions of your goals.
 If you want to start exercising more, set a goal to walk for 5 minutes instead of aiming for a 30-minute workout right away.
 Small wins build momentum, and they count!

-4. Make It Fun with Colors or Stickers
+Habit 4: Make It Fun With Colors or Stickers

 Adding a bit of fun to your habit tracker can make it something you look forward to rather than a chore.
 ADHD brains are naturally drawn to color and novelty, and incorporating this into your tracker can make tracking more enjoyable.
 This approach is backed by research showing that visual engagement helps boost motivation for those with ADHD.